Shardeum Documentation

 Start validator

-Go to the “Maintenance” page, then click the “Start Node” button in the top left white box:
+Click the “Start Node” button in the top right white box:

 if that does not work, you can also try running the following command on cli: